convexengineering/gpkit/docs/source/installation.rst

 1. Install Python and build dependencies
 ++++++++++++++++++++++++++++++++++++++++
   - Install the Python 2.7 version of `Anaconda <http://continuum.io/downloads>`_.
-  - If you don't want to install Anaconda, you'll need gcc and pip, and may find sympy, scipy, and iPython Notebook useful.
+  - If you don't want to install Anaconda, you'll need gcc, pip, numpy, and scipy, and may find iPython Notebook useful as a modeling environment.
   - If ``which gcc`` does not return anything, install the `Apple Command Line Tools <https://developer.apple.com/downloads/index.action?=command%20line%20tools>`_.
   - *Optional:* to install gpkit into an isolated python environment you can create a new conda virtual environment with ``conda create -n gpkit anaconda`` and activate it with ``source activate gpkit``.
-  - Run ``pip install ctypesgen --pre`` in the Terminal.
+  - Run ``pip install ctypesgen --pre`` in the Terminal if you want to use a MOSEK solver.

 2. Install either the MOSEK or CVXOPT GP solvers